3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 ~~~~~~~~~~~~~~~

-Import the necessary libraries and set some variables
+Import the necessary libraries and set some variables:

 *****
     WE WILL HAVE TO TELL IN THE MANUAL HOW TO USE THIS TUTORIAL IN THEIR OWN COMPUTERS, WITH GRAPHS, ETC...